WeatherWool Fabric Batches

 - We will also be able to trace the origins of the "notions" in any garment (zippers, fasteners, buttons, thread ...)

-I am actually hoping that, 10 years from now, none of the above matters!
+I am actually hoping that, 10 years from now, none of the above matters, except as a point of interest!
 We are not cutting corners or holding anything back.
 I don't expect it will turn out that any given batch of garments or Fabric will noticeably outperform any other.
 We have always pushed for max quality.
 But I am guessing that eventually differences will appear, and Batch Tags will enable tracking and analysis.

 The Batch Number Tags are quite small, and bear only the number that specifies the Batch or sub-Batch.
 The Batch Number Tags are sewn under the size tags.